fjoelnr/SkySentinel/ROADMAP.md

    a.
 Integrate with ioBroker
    b.
 Integrate with Home Assistant

+8. **Enhanced data visualization:**
+   - Implement more sophisticated graphics or animations for displaying weather data

+9. **Data analysis and forecasting:**
+   - Integrate machine learning or statistical models for recognizing patterns in weather data and predicting future weather conditions

+10. **Alerts and notifications:**
+   - Develop a notification system to inform users of extreme weather conditions or rapid changes in weather

+11. **Energy efficiency:**
+   - Optimize energy consumption of the weather station, e.g. by using solar panels or implementing energy-saving modes

+12. **Remote access:**
+   - Develop a web or smartphone app to allow users to access weather data from anywhere

+13. **Expanded connectivity:**
+   - Integrate other communication protocols or cloud platforms to improve interoperability and data transmission options

 ### Deutsch

 Diese Roadmap skizziert die geplanten Funktionen und Verbesserungen für das modulare Wetterstationsprojekt.